Pat: The Play

 • The Man in the Gray Suit & Other Short Plays

-Short Plays and Anthology Pieces (examples):
+Selected Short Plays & Anthology Publications

-• Thread Count (Best American Short Plays 2010/2011)
+• Thread Count (Best American Short Plays 2010–2011)

-• Spatial Disorientation (Best American Short Plays 2012/2013)
+• Spatial Disorientation (Best American Short Plays 2012–2013)

 • The Corporate Ladder (Best Ten-Minute Plays 2013)